atlasatakahraman/TheAtlas/README.md

 ---

-# TheAtlasGUI
+# AtlasGUI

 AtlasGUI is a robust and intuitive tool designed for seamless image and video processing on Windows.
 With its user-friendly interface, AtlasGUI simplifies running models for upscaling and interpolating tasks, including ESRGAN, RIFE, and CUGAN.

-- TheAtlasGUI is inspired by TAS, known as [TheAnimeScripter](https://github.com/NevermindNilas/TheAnimeScripter).
+- AtlasGUI is inspired by TAS, known as [TheAnimeScripter](https://github.com/NevermindNilas/TheAnimeScripter).
 Please support the [author](https://github.com/NevermindNilas)!

 ## Features